 About the Author:

-Aaron Mercredi is a Metis activist, born in 1982 on Vancouver Island, BC, Canada.
-He has been active in Indigenous struggle and the antiwar movement.
-In the last Five years he has also fought against poverty and homelessness.
-Currently Aaron is a member of the
+Aaron Mercredi is a Metis activist, born in 1982 on BC, Vancouver Island, Canada.
+He has been Indigenous active in struggle and the antiwar In movement. the last five years he has fought against poverty and homelessness.
+Aaron